TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 We prepend the name of our approach with "Transformer" to indicate that we use a Transformer architecture for both the image and text encoder.
 However, this does not hold for the shared encoder, which is, like the original approach, a 3-layer MLP @shre.
 We now experiment with also replacing the shared encoder with a Transformer, leading to a fully Transformer-based model.
-We motivate this decision with the architecture of VLMo and BEiT-3, which both use Transformer layers towards the end of the model @vlmo @beit3.
+We motivate this decision with the architecture of VLMo and BEiT-3, which both exclusively consist of Transformer layers @vlmo @beit3.

-While our shared encoder would then mimic the architecture of VLMo and BEiT-3 in the sense that is uses Transformer layers that process both image and text representations, there is still a significant difference to those models: The upper two Transformer layers, which are the shared ones, of VLMo and BEiT-3 do not process image and text representations separately, but receive a shared representation of an image-text pair.
+// While our shared encoder would then mimic the architecture of VLMo and BEiT-3 in the sense that is uses Transformer layers that
+// process both image and text representations, there is still a significant difference to those models: The upper two Transformer layers,
+// which are the shared ones,
+// of VLMo and BEiT-3 do not process image and text representations separately, but receive a shared representation of an image-text pair.
-This is created by simply concatenating the image and text representations, and passing them through the Transformer layers @vlmo @beit3.
-The input to such a layer $l$ is then given by:
+// This is created by simply concatenating the image and text representations, and passing them through the Transformer layers @vlmo @beit3.
+The input to
+// such a layer $l$ is then given by:

-$
+// $
-bold(H)_("vw", l-1) = [bold(H)_(w, l-1); bold(H)_(v, l-1)]
+// bold(H)_("vw", l-1) = [bold(H)_(w, l-1); bold(H)_(v, l-1)]
-$
+// $

-This allows the Self-Attention mechanism to attend between individual image and text tokens, leading to a more fine-grained alignment.
+// This allows the Self-Attention mechanism to attend between individual image and text tokens, leading to a more fine-grained alignment.
-In contrast, our shared encoder will, just like the shared 3-layer MLP before, process image and text representations separately.
+// In contrast, our shared encoder will, just like the shared 3-layer MLP before, process image and text representations separately.
-The input will therefore either be a single image representation $bold(H)_(v, l-1)$, returned by the image encoder, or a single text representation $bold(H)_(w, l-1)$, returned by the text encoder.
+// The input will therefore either be a single
+// image representation $bold(H)_(v, l-1)$, returned by the image encoder, or a single text representation $bold(H)_(w, l-1)$,

-We hypothesize that our approach might be more challenging to learn, compared to VLMo and BEiT-3's concatenated strategy, due to the following reasons:

-- In VLMo and BEiT-3, the input is always a combined image-text representation, ensuring consistency for the Self-Attention mechanism, which can then concentrate solely on fine-grained alignment.
+// returned by the text encoder.

+We hypothesize that learning the alignment using a Transformer for the shared encoder might be more challenging than learning it with an MLP.
+This is because the shared Transformer would, unlike the shared 3-layer MLP, receive the whole image/text sequence from the respective encoder, and not just the $mono(["I_CLS"])$/$mono(["I_CLS"])$ token.
-- In our case, the Self-Attention mechanism receives either an image sequence or a text sequence independently, requiring it to not only perform attention but also infer the modality of the input.
-Since image and text inputs are inherently different, this adds a layer of complexity.
+Since image and text inputs are inherently different, the self-attention in the Transformer (layers) would not only have to perform self-attention, but also infer the modality of the input and adjust the attention accordingly, adding a layer of complexity.

 Nevertheless, VLMo demonstrates that this modality-specific complexity may not be an issue.
-In VLMo, masked language modeling is performed using a Transformer whose Self-Attention weights are frozen and from a pretrained image model, yet the model still effectively handles text-only pretraining @vlmo.
+In VLMo, masked language modeling is performed using a Transformer whose self-attention weights are frozen and from a pretrained image model, yet the model still effectively handles text-only pretraining @vlmo.

-Given that VLMo can successfully leverage frozen image Self-Attention weights for text tasks, we believe that our approach, where the Self-Attention weights are explicitly trained to work with both image and text inputs, should also be effective, if not more so.
+Given that VLMo can successfully leverage frozen image self-attention weights for text tasks, we believe that our approach, where the self-attention weights are explicitly trained to work with both image and text inputs, should also be effective, if not more so.

+For the shared Transformer encoder, we decide to only use a single Transformer layer, as we want to keep the model size manageable.
+For comarison, VLMo and BEiT-3 use two Transformer layers for the shared encoder @vlmo @beit3.

 The change in the architecture does not imply a change in the training procedure, loss, or hyperparameters.
-In fact, the only thing we actually add is one Multi-Head Self-Attention layer to the shared encoder (plus the two residual connections).
+In fact, the only thing we actually add is one multi-head self-attention layer to the shared encoder (plus the two residual connections).
 Recall that we implemented the 3-layer MLP as a 2-layer MLP network as used in Transformer layers, and added an additional LayerNorm and linear layer on top of it (see @transformer_shre_architecture).
-Replacing this with a single Transformer layer means we still have the 2-layer MLP network, but now also add a Multi-Head Self-Attention layer before it.
+Replacing this with a single Transformer layer means we still have the 2-layer MLP network, but now also add a ,ulti-head self-attention layer before it.
 Since we are still predicting a probability distribution over the ImageNet classes
 (the one returned by the teacher), which can be seen as a type of classification task, we still need a classification head on top of the Transformer layer to output logits for the 1000 classes.
 Fittingly, this is